Ksenia Efremova: Juniors

-2023–2024: Start of professional career
+2023–25: Professional beginnings and first titles

 In November 2023, the 14-year-old Efremova won her first WTA point after coming through qualifying at an ITF event in Monastir, and beating Camilla Zanolini, and the third seed Yang Yidi en route to the quarterfinals.
 The following month she won her first ITF title, defeating German Selina Dal in the final, in Monastir.
 Even though it was only her second main draw at professional events, Efremova won the title without losing a set in the tournament.
 At 14 years, 8 months, and 3 days she became the youngest player to win an ITF tournament since Sesil Karatantcheva (14 years, 4 months, 6 days) in 2003.

-On 8 January 2024, she appeared in the WTA rankings for the first time at 1105th.
-These results led to Efremova being given a wildcard from the Australian Tennis Federation for the Australian Open Juniors, where she defeated three opponents in straight sets, including the No. 5 seed Tereza Valentová in the first round, before losing in the quarterfinals to the top seed Renáta Jamrichová.